rollingedit/YouTube-Album-Splitter/README.md

 ## How It Works

-The released version is one `.bat` file on purpose.
 A conventional version could be split into separate files, but that would make normal users download and keep multiple scripts together.
 Instead, the file hides that complexity while still using a few small internal layers.

 Conceptually, the tool is still organized in layers: